theripper93/injectConfig/README.md

      - icon: the icon of the tab (eg. "fas fa-cog")

 #### Flag Keys:
-**Note**: every key except the reserved ones listed below will be the key of the flag you are injecting, below is described the data structure of the flag object
+**Note**: Every key except the reserved ones listed below will be the key of the flag you are injecting, below is described the data structure of the flag object
  - **type**: the type of the input, the valid types are: checkbox, text, select, color, number, range, filepicker (you can provide the filepicker type by separating it with a . eg. filepicker.imagevideo)
  - **label**: the user facing text of the flag
  - **default**: the default value of the flag (this is optional)